The big idea of Freedom Season

 When someone is freed from prison, addiction, illness, or danger, there is always a huge sense of relief and joy.
 There is also gratitude to anyone who helped get the person free.
 God's strategy banks on that relief, joy, and gratitude.

 How does he tell them to pay it?
 Pay it forward!
 Become freedom activists, telling your freedom story so that others want in on the relief and joy you have.
-Your freedom infects them, they join Jesus' kingdom, they experience his freedom, and their story infects others.
+Your freedom infects them, they join his kingdom, they experience his freedom, and their story infects others.
 This has exponential growth potential.

 This is extremely dangerous.
 God has a strategy, we know what it is, and we are working to sabotage it?
 That does not sound like we are free citizens of Jesus' kingdom.
 More like traitors.
 But we will excuse that behavior if we do not realize that God has viral intentions for his kingdom.